Your Journey to College

 Step 5: Results

 Once you have received your GCSE results from school, come to the college anytime between 10am and 4pm on either day to secure your place on the course.
+For those who have already achieved their qualifications in previous years, please also attend the college.

 If you haven't achieved the grades you need for your course and you need further support and information, don't worry.
-You can talk to a tutor or the Student Services team to find out about the course that is right for you.
-Student Services are available on all sites to help and advise.
+You can talk to a tutor or the Learner Services team to find out about the course that is right for you.
+Learner Services are available on all sites to help you plan your options and advise.
+We aim to ensure you are on the right course in September by reflecting on your results.

 Step 6: Induction